hoangton/smartcash/smartnodes/understanding.rst

 Smartnode requirements
 ======================

 - 100000 Smart: Arguably the hardest part.
-Smart can be obtained from exchanges such as CryptoBridge, HitBTC.
+Smart can be obtained from exchanges such as EXMO, HitBTC.
 For the full list of places to obtain Smart :ref:`Exchanges <exchanges>`.
 - A computer for running a local wallet to start nodes and hold funds
 - A VPS server installed Ubuntu for remote node running 24hrs/day with the following specs: